Norman and Medieval Martham

 Cobham College Manor

 Cobham Manor in Martham was said to be in the area of what is now the fishing pits to the east of the Boat Dyke Staithe at the north end of Ferrygate next to the River Thurne.
-In around 1362 the land, or manor, came into the ownership of Sir Laurence De Burley who gave it, no doubt for the redemption of his sole, to the College of Cobham in Kent.
+In around 1362 the land, or manor, came into the ownership of Sir Laurence De Burley who gave it, no doubt for the redemption of his soul, to the College of Cobham in Kent.
 The monks of the College found it rather inconvenient to administer a small estate 150 miles away from Kent so in 1380 they came to an agreement with the Prior of Norwich to exchange the Manor in exchange for Chalke Church in Gravesend, Kent which the Prior owned.
 Thus Moregrove and Cobham Manor came into the ownership of the Prior of Norwich.
 Cobham Manor had a good asset which was a fishery on the River Thurne situated near to where the present day Martham Boatbuilding & Development Company has a yard at the north end of Cess Road.

 Other oddments relating to this period are as follows:-